sophiapoirier/destroyfx/README.md

 plugins, so all of these are written in C++.
 You will need a C++ compiler for your platform in order to compile them.
-You'll also need an appropriate version of the VST SDK (for VST) or Audio Unit SDK (for Audio Unit).
+You'll also need an appropriate version of the VST SDK (for VST) or Audio Unit SDK (for Audio Unit), and the VSTGUI library.
 Right now, this means that you'll be able to easily compile Xcode for Mac, and that it may be more difficult for any other platform.
 Warning: Our source code repository often drifts out of date so that builds do not work; sorry about this.
-The windows builds are especially old.
-Tom doesn't use Visual Studio anymore and is attempting to make this stuff compile with the free mingw toolchain (GCC).
+Tom doesn't use Visual Studio anymore and instead compiles with the free mingw toolchain (GCC).

 These plugins are Copyright (c) Tom Murphy 7 and Sophia Poirier.
 You can use them in your music however you like, without royalties.
 You